340:50-5-100. Able-bodied adults without dependents (ABAWD) work requirements and time limits

 (ii) When an ABAWD subject to time limits received SNAP food benefits in error within the most recent three-year period, the benefits are considered as countable months unless the ABAWD pays the benefits back in full per 7 C.F.R. § 273.24(b)(5).

-(2) illness of another household member sufficiently serious to require the presence of the ABAWD;
+(2) illness of another household member requiring the presence of the ABAWD;

 (3) unavailability of transportation; or